Using Unique Passwords

 Instead of using the same login information on every website, it’s much safer to use a different password on every website.
 By doing so, a hacker is not able to use your password to access another website.
 They have your password, but it’s completely random from another website, so it doesn’t help them to gain access to that website.

 While it may sound complicated, it’s actually pretty easy to have unique passwords on each website.
 There are a lot of options for using a system that stores all of your passwords.
-My favorite is LastPass, but there are other options as well: Keepass and 1Password, for example.
+From Bitwarden to LastPass, and then there are other options as well: Keepass and 1Password, for example.

 The idea behind all of these applications is the same.
 The application will generate a random password for you on every website, and then it will store that password in a password vault.
 The password vault is made secure by using a password that you choose.
 This is your master password, and it should be very strong, and a password that you do not use anywhere else.
 If a hacker were to gain access to your master password and vault, they would have all of your login information.
 However, since you only have to remember one password, it should be easy enough to make it extra strong and unique (believe me, you want to).